 With their confirmation of participation, each school sent a list of the names of all year 8 students on their roll.
+Schools in the Māori immersion sample were asked to list only the names of students who were in at least their fifth year of Māori immersion education.
 Using computer generated random numbers, we randomly selected the required number of students (12, or 4 plus 8 in a pair of small schools), at the same time clustering them into random groups of four students (which would be allocated different sets of assessment tasks).
-The schools were then sent a list of their selected students and invited to inform us if special care would be needed in assessing any of those students (e.g. students with disabilities or new settlers in New Zealand with very limited skills in English).
-Where necessary, replacement students were chosen, using the same random sampling procedure.
-Students in Māori immersion programmes were excluded if they had not passed four years in Māori immersion.
-Less than two percent of students were replaced for reasons other than moving school or planned absence for the full assessment week.
+The schools were then sent lists of their selected students and invited to inform us if special care would be needed in assessing any of those students (e.g. students with disabilities or new settlers in New Zealand with very limited skills in English).
+Where necessary, replacement students were chosen, using the same random sampling procedures.
+Less than 2 percent of students were replaced for reasons other than moving school or planned absence for the full assessment week.